The Tattoo Mark: Literary Criticism

 The novel reflects the persecution and political oppression faced by al-Rubaie himself.
 He treats the question of mass arrests as a general cause that Arab countries suffer from.
 Despite his being Iraqi, al-Rubaie's nationalism included the entirety of the Arab world, for the questions and causes that he discusses in his novel (Al-Washmu) or (The Tattoo Mark) are relevant to all Arab countries.
 Critics claim that al-Rubaie relied on western literature and criticism in his writings, and this was verified by the author himself when he stated that he takes inspiration from some writers like Michel Butor and Alain Robbe-Grillet, and other international writers.
 Some of the topics derived from western literature that al-Rubaie employed in his novels are realism, Marxism, and existentialism.
-Al-Rubaie also drew from Arabic literatures, like Mahmoud Amin Al-Alim, Hussain Marwa, Gibran Khalil Gibran, Abdelmuhsin Taha Badr, Yousef Idris, and Abdelwahab Al-Bayati.
+Al-Rubaie also drew from Arabic literature, like Mahmoud Amin Al-Alim, Hussain Marwa, Gibran Khalil Gibran, Abdelmuhsin Taha Badr, Yousef Idris, and Abdelwahab Al-Bayati.
 Al-Rubaie did not consider western literature and Arabic literature as mutually exclusive; he viewed them as complementary.